ignite/cli/docs/guide/scavenge/03-scaffolding.md

 cd scavenge
 ```

-Inside the project directory you can execute other Starport commands to start a blockchain node, scaffold modules, messages, types, generate code, and much more.
+Inside the project directory, you execute other Starport commands to start a blockchain node, scaffold modules, messages, types, generate code, and much more.

-In a Cosmos SDK blockchain, application-specific logic is implemented in separate modules.
+In a Cosmos SDK blockchain, implement application-specific logic in separate modules.
 Using modules keeps code easy to understand and reuse.

+## Scaffold the scavenge module

 Scaffold a new module called `scavenge`.
-Based on our design the `scavenge` module will be sending tokens between participants.
-Sending tokens is implemented in the standard `bank` module.
-Specify `bank` as a dependency using the optional `--dep` flag.
+Based on the game design, the `scavenge` module sends tokens between participants.

+- Implement sending tokens in the standard `bank` module.
+- Use the optional `--dep` flag to specify the `bank` module.

 ```bash
 starport scaffold module scavenge --dep bank
 ```

-A module has been created in the `x/scavenge` directory and imported into the blockchain in `app/app.go`.
+This command creates the `x/scavenge` directory and imported into the blockchain in `app/app.go`.